Return

 3 Steps To Submit Dental Claim in Alberta

-To receive Alberta health seniors’ dental benefits, your older loved one must file dental claims and submit them to the Alberta Dental Service Corporation.
+To receive Alberta seniors’ dental benefits, your loved one must file dental claims and submit them to the Alberta Dental Service Corporation.
 The following are steps to claim dental assistance:

 1. Speak to the dental service provider

-When your older relative visits a dental clinic, they will need to tender their Alberta health card and inform the dental provider that they are an eligible candidate for the Alberta seniors benefit dental coverage.
+When your loved one visits a dental clinic, they will need to present their Alberta health card and inform the dental provider that they are an eligible candidate for the Alberta seniors’ dental coverage benefit.

-The dental service provider is expected to confirm your loved one’s eligibility by submitting a pre-authorization to the Alberta Dental Services Corporation.
+The dental service provider is expected to confirm eligibility by submitting a pre-authorization to the Alberta Dental Services Corporation.

 2. Payment for services

-After confirming your loved one’s eligibility, the dental provider can bill directly or submit a claim to the benefits administrator directly.
+After confirming eligibility, the dental provider can either bill directly to the patient’s insurance or submit a claim to the benefits administrator.

-If direct billing is available at the dental clinic, your older one will only have to pay for the cost of services not covered by the program.
+If direct billing is available at the dental clinic, your loved one will only have to pay for the cost of services not covered by the program.

 3. Submit a reimbursement claim